 - Vehicle and travel expenses: This does not normally include travel between home and work (unless transporting bulky tools or equipment), but if you use your car for work in different locations, then you may be able to claim a deduction.

 - Clothing, laundry and dry-cleaning expenses: For uniform expenses, the clothing must contain a logo or be occupation specific, such as chef’s pants.
 You may also be able to claim protective workwear such as steel capped boots.

-- Gifts and donations: Only contributions made to organisations that are endorsed by the ATO as ‘deductible gift recipients’ (DGRs).
+- Gifts and donations: Only contributions made to organisations that are endorsed by the ATO as ‘deductible gift recipients’ (DGRs) are acceptable.

-- Self-education expenses: Providing the study relates to your current job, you may be able to claim course fees, books, stationary, internet, home office expenses and travel.
+- Self-education expenses: Providing the study relates to your current job, you may be able to claim course fees, books, stationary, internet, home office expenses, student union fees, professional journals and some travel.

 Expenses that cannot be claimed

-While the ATO is focused on helping taxpayers get their deductions right, there are a number expenses that should be avoided when preparing your tax return.
+While the ATO is focused on helping taxpayers get their deductions right, there are a number expenses that they are on the lookout for and should be avoided when preparing your tax return.

 - Travel between home and work.

 - Car expenses that have been salary sacrificed, such as a novated lease.